 Anyone that knows me, is well aware that, for the last fifteen years or so I have had an obsession with this ‘Holy of Holies’.
-I have no idea why this mountain in particular: I’m far, very far from being a practicing Buddhist, Hindu or Jain but top of my bucket-list it was and eventually, a couple of years ago, we got there.
+I have no idea why this mountain in particular: I’m far, very far from being a practising Buddhist, Hindu or Jain but the top of my bucket list it was and eventually, a couple of years ago, we got there.
 We had lousy weather most days prior to reaching base camp but the day we started the trek, it cleared up and by the time we arrived at our first night’s stop we had the most glorious views of the mountain.
 I can only assume that someone up there likes me!

 Original post: Travels Through Tibet.

 Kirsty: Wide Open Space in Mongolia